johnmaeda/SK-1-Basics/README.md

 Visit the [Semantic Kernel repo](https://github.com/microsoft/semantic-kernel) to learn more about what this is all about :+).

-Hi there!
+Again, hi there!
 To get started with this repo, you'll need to:

 1. Have VS Code running on your machine
 2. Get the Polyglot Notebook extension running in VS Code